Starting an online store with WooCommerce is exciting, but choosing the right theme can make or break your success.

 I suggest setting up a demo or test site with the theme and testing its performance with minimal website resources.

-Then, use speed and performance testing tools, such as PageSpeed Insights, to identify bottleneck issues related to the theme itself.
+Then, use speed and performance testing tools, such as PageSpeed Insights, to identify theme-related bottlenecks.

 You don’t need to fix things here.
 The idea is to see how the theme performs straight out of the box.